damienwmartin/MetaLearning2020/README.md

 The `experiments/` folder contains jupyter notebooks for replicating the experiments in our project report.

-The `tests\` folder contains test cases for confirming successful installation and that the implementation is working correctly.
+The `tests/` folder contains test cases for confirming successful installation and that the implementation is working correctly.

+The `games/` folder contains implementations of games.

 More details about the implementation can be found [here](https://github.com/damienwmartin/MetaLearning2020/tree/main/Rebel#python-rebel-implementation)

+## Running ReBeL and ReBeL 2.0

+TODO: Instructions for how to run their own code here.

+To use your own games, implement the functions in `games/game_wrapper.py`.

 ## References
 Original rebel paper can be found [here](https://arxiv.org/abs/2007.13544) and repository [here](https://github.com/facebookresearch/rebel)